-WANAKA LAKESIDE TRACKS
+WANAKA MOUNTAIN BIKE TRACKS

 You can bike or walk all the way from Glendhu Bay to Lake Hawea or Luggate via Wanaka township, along gorgeous, well-formed and very scenic tracks.
 Choose a section of track (some are completely flat and others more challenging), take a family walk or bike ride, and dip down into one of the hundreds of beautiful coves and picnic spots along the way.

 Note: times are estimated walking times with children.